Columbus nightclub shooting: Background

-Guitarist Darrell Abbott, better known by his stage name of "Dimebag Darrell", founded the American heavy metal band Pantera in 1981 alongside his brother Vincent Abbott, better known as Vinnie Paul.
+Guitarist Darrell Abbott, better known by his stage name of "Dimebag Darrell", founded the American heavy metal band Pantera in 1981 with his brother Vincent Abbott, better known as Vinnie Paul.
 After the release of their album Reinventing the Steel in 2000, tensions arose between the Abbott brothers and lead singer Phil Anselmo, and although Pantera never officially disbanded, by 2003, the band members had moved on to other projects.
 The Abbott brothers recruited Patrick Lachman, former guitarist for Halford, to form the heavy metal band Damageplan.
-Damageplan released their first album, New Found Power, in February 2004, and spent most of the year on tour to promote the title.
+Damageplan released its first album, New Found Power, in February 2004, and spent most of the year on tour to promote the title.

-On April 8, 2004, a Pantera fan named Nathan Gale interrupted a Damageplan performance at Bogart's nightclub in Cincinnati, Ohio, jumping onto the stage and causing US$1,800 of damage to lighting and other stage equipment during an ensuing police struggle.
-While officers responding to a 9-1-1 call about the incident noted Gale's actions as criminal endangerment and destruction of property, Damageplan elected not to press charges as they did not want to return to Cincinnati for court proceedings.
+On April 4, 2004, a Pantera fan named Nathan Gale interrupted a Damageplan performance at Bogart's nightclub in Cincinnati, Ohio, jumping onto the stage and causing US$1,800 of damage to lighting and other stage equipment during an ensuing police struggle.
+While officers responding to a 911 call about the incident noted Gale's actions as criminal endangerment and destruction of property, Damageplan elected not to press charges, as the members did not want to return to Cincinnati for court proceedings.
 The band was unfazed by the incident.
-An attendee later stated that, after Gale had been removed from the venue, Lachman had joked, "I'd like to introduce you to the fifth member of the [expletive] band."
+An attendee later stated that after Gale had been removed from the venue, Lachman had joked, "I'd like to introduce you to the fifth member of the [expletive] band."

 Shooting

 On Wednesday, December 8, 2004, Damageplan was headlining a concert at the Alrosa Villa nightclub in Columbus, Ohio.
 The venue had a capacity of 600 and had sold 250 tickets for the evening's show.
-Club manager Rick Cautela and other concertgoers noticed Gale loitering in the parking lot during the opening acts, Volume Dealer and 12 Gauge, and asked why he was outside, to which he responded, "I don't want to see no shitty local bands [...]
+Club manager Rick Cautela and other concertgoers noticed Gale loitering in the parking lot during the opening acts, Volume Dealer and 12 Gauge and asked why he was outside, to which he responded, "I don't want to see no shitty local bands [...]
 I'm gonna wait for Damageplan."
-By the time that Damageplan took the stage at 10:15 p.m.
-EST, the crowd had grown to approximately 400.
+By the time that Damageplan took the stage at 10:15 pm EST, the crowd had grown to about 400.
 Gale entered the premises by scaling a 6 ft wooden fence on the north side of the venue and entering through a patio door.

-At 10:20 p.m., partway into the opening song of Damageplan's set, (Note: Sources differ as to whether the band was playing "New Found Power" or "Breathing New Life".)
-Gale, dressed in a Columbus Blue Jackets hockey jersey and a hooded sweatshirt, rushed onto the stage and drew his Beretta 92FS 9mm semi-automatic pistol.
+At 10:20 pm, partway into the opening song of Damageplan's set, (Note: Sources differ as to whether the band was playing "New Found Power" or "Breathing New Life".)
+Gale, dressed in a Columbus Blue Jackets hockey jersey and a hooded sweatshirt, rushed onto the stage and drew his Beretta 92FS 9 mm semiautomatic pistol.
 He moved directly towards Abbott and shot him four times at point-blank range: in the right cheek, the left ear, the back of the head, and the right hand.
-Joe Dameron, the bassist for Volume Dealer, said that Gale shouted something but did not know what.
+Joe Dameron, the bassist for Volume Dealer, said that Gale shouted something, but did not know what.
 Some attendees did not realize that a shooting had taken place, with security guard Ryan Melchiore stating, "people were pumping their fists, thinking it was a hoax."